Will's bcprogtool-tcl Notes

 Sample SYSTEM CNV File:

--First line (SIN = System In?, CNV = Conventional)
+-First line (SIN = System Info?, CNV = Conventional)

 SIN,CNV, < Service Name > , < Quick Key > , < Hold > ,0,2,.,2,NONE,,,,0,00